tgillus/ecommerce/README.md

 The environment variables have place holder values that need to be replaced with actual values.

-**NOTE**: The `.env` file is used to store sensitive information such as OAuth client id and client secret values.
-Do not commit the `.env` file to source control.
+**NOTE**: The `.env` file can be used to store sensitive information that should be kept secret.
+Therefore do not commit the `.env` file to source control.

 ## Commands